Genivia/ugrep/README.md

                   using `+' as the field separator.

            -V, --version
-                  Display version information and exit.
+                  Display version with linked libraries and exit.

            -v, --invert-match
                   Selected  lines are those not matching any of the specified pat-